The Cluny, Newcastle 25 May 2018

 It’s the return of the Pre-Fab Four!
 They’re a bit older, a bit greyer, and a bit thicker around the middle but Ron Nasty and Barry Wom roll out their roadshow to The Cluny in Newcastle.

 The stage is, well let’s say “compact and bijou”, so the band stroll on and tool up before they launch into their set.
-The first number is I Must Be In Love, which pretty much sets the tone for the evening because the crowd sing along with gusto and cheer each new song with enthusiasm.
+The first number is I Must Be In Love, which pretty much sets the tone for the evening because the crowd sing along with gusto and cheer with enthusiasm, and continue with each new song.

 - I Must Be in Love